+Service Availability

 The environment is implemented as high available with failover.

 Orange will not be liable for service interruptions caused by the unavailability of the Azure cloud service, any third-party intervention in the Azure cloud service outside control of Orange, or interventions caused by Microsoft and/or maintenance windows outages caused by Microsoft.